NativeScript/docs-v7/core-concepts/bindings.md

 ##Basic Binding Concepts

 Generally almost every UI control could be bound to a data object (all NativeScript controls are created with data binding in mind).
-After your code has ,et the following requirements, you can use data-binding out of the box.
+After your code has met the following requirements, you can use data-binding out of the box.

 * The target object has to be a successor of the **Bindable** class.
 All NativeScript UI controls already inherit from this class.
-* For **two-way** data binding, the target property should to be a **dependency property**.
+* For **two-way** data binding, the target property should be a **dependency property**.
-* For **one-way** binding, using a plain property is sufficient.
+* For **one-way** binding, a plain property is sufficient.
 * The data object should raise a **propertyChange** event for every change in the value of its property in order to notify all of the listeners, interested in the change.

 ##How to Create a Binding